fbpx

 SCROLL TO TOP

-• VA Health Care covers major surgeries, chemotherapy treatment, immunotherapy, radiation sessions, diagnostic tests, biopsies, follow-up scans and medication.
+• VA Health Care covers the cost of major surgeries, chemotherapy treatment, immunotherapy, radiation sessions, diagnostic tests, biopsies, follow-up scans and medication.

 Eligibility for VA Health Care

 Eligibility for the VA Health Care program is not automatic.
-As of 2003, veterans cannot qualify simply because they are veterans.
+As of 2003, veterans could not qualify simply because they were veterans.
 Now, veterans must have a service-connected disability, qualify for VA Pension or Aid & Attendance, fall into a specific group of veterans who were exposed to toxic substances while on active duty, or have an income below the limits set by Congress.

-The VA breaks up these various groups into priority levels, with the highest priority levels receiving preferential treatment with no out-of-pocket expenses.
-Lower priority groups are required to pay co-pays for both treatment and medications.
+The VA divides these groups into priority groups.
+The highest priority groups receive preferential treatment with no out-of-pocket expenses, while lower priority groups have copays for treatment and medications.

 To qualify for VA Health Care, you must fall into one of the following eight priority groups: